jvidal-sysadmin/puppet-vim-tuning/README.md

 The basic state that the plugins should be in.
 Valid options: 'present', 'absent' and 'latest'.
 Default: 'present'.

+> **IMPORTANT**: Use the value `"latest"` can dramatically increase the runtime agent puppet.
+Please, use it carefully.

 ##### `plugins`

 It must contain you want to download, install and maintain.
 If it's set to `undef` then default plugins will be installed.
 Note the name of plugins is built by `'githubuser/reponame'`.
 Valid options: A string, an array of strings, or undef.
 Default: undef.